S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/domain.md

 ## Evaluate and evolve domains regularly

 People's understanding of the organization is limited and the environment is always changing.
-Therefore it is essential that delegator, delegatee(s) and other relevant stakeholders regularly take the time to evaluate and evolve both the design of the domain and how people account for it as their understanding of the domain deepens.
+Therefore it is essential that delegator, delegatee(s) and other relevant stakeholders regularly take the time to evaluate and evolve both the design of the domain and how people attend to it as their understanding of the domain deepens.

 People might do a great job of accounting for a domain in the way it's designed, but the design of the domain might be primitive or flawed.
 On the other hand, even if the design of a domain is poor in the first iteration, through this process it will improve over time.